jacobcalv/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express is unopinionated meaning that you can code the way you want and express doesn't make you do it a certain way.
+Also express allows you to use middlewares.

 - [ ] Describe Middleware?

+    Middleware is something that intercepts your calls and has access to your req and res objects and can read what is being passed through.

 - [ ] Describe a Resource?

+    A resource, simply put is an object that contains information within a database.

 - [ ] What can the API return to help clients know if a request was successful?

+    An API can return a status code that tells the user if the call was successful or not.

 - [ ] How can we partition our application into sub-applications?

+    You can accomplish this by creating routes for different portions of your api/database.

 ## Minimum Viable Product